 It is not just the cut of meat that determines how tender the meat ends up being, it is also how you cut the meat.
 The thin strings of individual muscle sinews are tough material.
 By cutting through it, rather than cutting with it, you break it down before it goes into your mouth.
 This makes it easier to chew since a lot of the hard work of breaking up the muscle fibers is done for you.

 How to Slice Fajita Meat

-The best way to get a tender slice of meat is to cut perpendicular to the grain of the meat.
-Sometimes the grain is not straight across the whole piece of meat and can change direction several times.
+Fajita meat is marinated and grilled before it is cut into strips and served.
+The best way to get a tender slice of meat is to cut perpendicular to (across) the grain of the meat.
+Sometimes the grain is not straight across the whole piece of meat and can change direction several times, presenting a challenge.

 How to Serve Fajitas

 Fajitas meats are usually marinated, grilled, cut into strips, and sauteed with onions, peppers, and seasoning.
 Fajitas are usually served sizzling or fresh off the heat with warm tortillas and a series of condiments for you to build your own taco or burrito.
 Popular condiments are shredded lettuce, sour cream, guacamole, pico de gallo, shredded cheese, refried beans, diced tomatoes, and rice.

 History of Fajitas

 The first time the word fajitas appears in the Oxford English Dictionary is in 1971, which was defined as: